Paradigm4/elastic_resource_groups/README.md

 If SciDB replication is enabled, the residency supplied to `create_with_residency` must exceed the `redundancy` setting: at least two instances for `redundancy=1`.
 Since 16.9 redefines redundancy as server-level, 16.9 will further require that the residency span `redundancy+1` servers.
 The operator may succeed at creating the array but, if these constraints are not satisfied, storing into the array will not be successful.

-# 2. The grow, compute, shrink workflow (EE only, 15.12 and 16.9)
+# 2. The grow, compute, shrink workflow

-These steps require the P4 Enterprise Edition, the `system` library in particular:
+These steps work in 15.12 and 16.9 with the P4 Enterprise Edition, the `system` library in particular:
 ```bash
 $ iquery -aq "load_library('system')"
 Query was executed successfully